aoemods/zig-essence/README.md

-# zig-sga
+# zig-essence

-Low-level minimal allocation implementation of Relic's funky archive format in Zig with comments and clearly named variables.
-Headers should work for all versions of SGAs, but more high-level code and complex operations are only tested on AoE4 SGAs.
+Low-level minimal allocation implementation of Relic's funky formats in Zig with comments and clearly named variables.

+SGAs: Headers should work for all versions of SGAs, but more high-level code and complex operations are only tested on AoE4 SGAs.

 ## Getting sgatool

-You can grab a copy of `sgatool`, the actually executable portion of `zig-sga`, from the latest successful CI run, the latest release (soon), or by compiling the program yourself.
+You can grab a copy of `sgatool`, the actually executable portion of `zig-essence`, from the latest successful CI run, the latest release (soon), or by compiling the program yourself.

 ### Compiling